fwdslsh/catalog/README.md

 # Catalog

-A lightweight CLI that scans a directory of Markdown and HTML files to generate `llms.txt` (structured index) and `llms-full.txt` (full content), designed to integrate seamlessly with `inform` and follow the fwdslsh philosophy.
+A lightweight CLI that scans a directory of Markdown and HTML files to generate `llms.txt` (structured index) and `llms-full.txt` (full content), designed for AI-powered documentation workflows and seamless integration with the fwdslsh ecosystem.

 ## Philosophy

 **Catalog** embodies the fwdslsh ethos: minimal, readable, and effective.
-It bridges crawling (via `inform`) to AI-generated documentation formats (`llms.txt`), using familiar, easy-to-understand CLI patterns.
+It bridges content crawling (via `inform`) to AI-ready documentation formats (`llms.txt`), using familiar, easy-to-understand CLI patterns with enterprise-grade reliability.

 ## Installation